coderefinery/git-collaborative/index.md

 In this lesson we will learn how to keep repositories in sync and how to work with remote repositories on GitHub and other services.
-We will discover and exercise the forking workflow, and finally look into how to automate tasks using Git hooks.
+We will discover and exercise the centralized as well as the forking workflows, and finally look into how to automate tasks using Git hooks.

 We will do this exercise on [GitHub](https://github.com) but also